SharanKalyan/Spaceship-Titanic-Kaggle/README.md

 ### Analysis
 The data after clenasing was used for analysis and I was able to find some interesting insights.
 Then, I added new features which will further help classify more efficiently.
-After the feature engineering and Analysis, I saved that data, and passed it to the ML models.
+After the feature engineering and Analysis, I saved that data, and trained statistical models on the data.

 ### Machine Learning
 I tried ensembling all models, but the Standalone XGB model has given the best score so far. !